novalagung/howto/docs/setup-oracle-xe-database-server.md

 ## 1. Setup Oracle XE Database Server on CentOS 6 (Oracle Linux)

-### ◉ Convert CentOS 6 into Oracle Linux
+### 1.1.
+Convert CentOS 6 into Oracle Linux

 The easiest way to install Oracle Database Server is through **Oracle Linux** distribution.
+However, you can also use CentOS 6 and convert it into Oracle Linux, and the steps to do that will also be covered in this post.

 Oracle Linux is a Linux distribution packaged and freely distributed by Oracle, available partially under the GNU General Public License since late 2006.
 It's free, we can easily get it from [Oracle Linux Download Page](https://www.oracle.com/linux/).